 I planned the placement of those trees with other perspectives in mind, not for the sake of the playground, but from the view of the back porch.
 So when I stepped in the footprint of the former play set, I realized there was a new space.
 I’m not sure I could have planned it so well, and I’m also not sure I would have thought I needed to.

-Now I’m one of those people who sits outside, with my legs crossed looking down at the ground or the fire or the chickens or whatever else my catch my fancy.
-It’s not an event, it’s just a place to pass time, no different than sitting in a favorite arm chair or couch to read or watch a movie.
+Now I’m one of those people who sits outside, with my legs crossed looking down at the ground or the fire or the chickens or whatever else I fancy.
+It’s not an event.
+It’s just a place to pass time, no different than sitting in a favorite arm chair or couch to read or watch a movie.
 Instead, I sit outside because I prefer to read and watch my life instead of someone else’s.
-And Pepper is always with me.
+And my beloved Border Collie, Pepper, is always with me.

 From Septembers through May, on Sundays, my day in the garden, you’ll find me with a fire going.
 Join me sometime.
 I’ll make the time to sit with you in this special place so you can see first hand the magic of finding solace in the most unexpected places.